-Photographers and Phone developers everywhere, listen
+Photographers, Phone developers everywhere, listen

 When you are taking pictures, think of diversity.
+When you design camera phones, think of diversity.

-When you spot a black or brown child in a group of students, bring that child forward to light.
-Otherwise, the child will blend into the dark background.
+When you spot a black or brown child in a group of students (or anywhere), bring that child forward to the light.
+Otherwise, that child would blend into the dark background.
 Never to be seen.
-It's as good as if they are not in the picture.
-Increase the lighting in the room, if it won't cast too much light on the other lighter-skinned kids in the group.
+It's as good as if they were never in the picture.
+This could be painful to both the victim and their parent.

 If you are taking a portrait of a dark-skinned individual, they need a lot of light.
 Like, a lot.
 It will make your photos look better and more professional.
-Why should you take my picture as an African and use the same lighting that you will use for a white Canadian?
-You have to balance it.
+Professionalism includes being diversity conscious.

 Jumi Eniola